Dsboos/Primitive-CAD-Program/README.md

 # Work in Progress

-1. Control Interface for drawing using commands.

-2. Scale and Rotate functions for entire Viewport
+1. Scale and Rotate functions for entire Viewport

-3. Rectangles and Polygons
+2. Rectangles and Polygons

-4. 3D Graphics
+3. 3D Graphics

 # Debugging Tools